 All these items were all sold on the Amazon Marketplace, which is alarge part of the company’s business.
 Marketplace accounted for $9.2bn revenue in the last quarter accounting for about 20% of Amazon’s total income.
 What is even surprising is that some of the items, including the fake AirPods, were sold using the “Fulfilled by Amazon” service.

 The Indian eCommerce market is being seen by many as a hot contested battlefield – all credits to the huge potential it holds.
 According to Morgan Stanley, the online retail market in India will grow at an incomprehensible pace, reaching $200 billion by 2026 vis-a-vis $15 billion a couple of years ago.

 Hence, it is not a surprise that eCommerce giant Amazon’s global strategy has turned out to be aggressively penetrating in this market, having already spent close to $5 billion in the Indian market.
-Amazon considers India as one of its fastest-growing markets and so, it is doing everything get an upper hand against local player like Flipkart.
+Amazon considers India as one of its fastest-growing markets.
+Hence, Amazon is doing everything to get an upper hand against local player like Flipkart.

 Amazon recently opened 25 new delivery stations and 6 new fulfillment centers across India.
 It now has a total of 62 fulfillment centers in the country and offers next-day and scheduled delivery in 30 cities.
 The new fulfillment centers focus on the delivery of furniture and large appliances.

 Another major online giant Flipkart which was recently acquired by Walmart, doubled its television sales to almost one million units last year, with sales hitting an estimated $312 million at the midpoint and the product becoming its second-largest source of revenue.

 Keep reading our blog for more update and guidelines on eCommerce trends.